DayuanTan/DistributedOS-ClocksSync-Multicast-COMMIT/README.md

 # 2. Phase 1 - Assignment 1 Clock Synchronization, Berkeley Algorithm

-The Background Knowledge Review and my Implementation for this part is at dir ["berkeley-algorithm-implementation"](berkeley-algorithm-implementation).
+The Background Knowledge Review and my Implementation for this part is at this repo ["berkeley-algorithm-implementation"](https://github.com/DayuanTan/berkeley-algorithm-implementation/blob/main/README.md).

 # 3. Phase 2 - Assignment 2 Multicast Programming

+The Background Knowledge Review and my Implementation for this part is at this repo ["Multicast Programming and Multicast Ordering Implementation"](https://github.com/DayuanTan/multicast-programming-multicast-ordering).

+1. Firstly I Implemented multicast programming for 1 sender and multiple receivers using sender.cpp and receiver.cpp files.
+2. Secondly I merged them into one process with 2 threads.
+One for sending messages while another one for continuously receiving messages from multicast group.
+This is required in assignment 2.
+3. Thridly I implemented caucal ordering.

 # 4. Phase 3 - Assignment 2 Multicast Ordering